Chilliwack Chiefs: History

 The franchise, originally the Quesnel Millionaires, started out in the Peace Cariboo Junior Hockey League (PCJHL) in 1975.
 The Millionaires are the 1977, 1978, 1979, and 1987 PCJHL Champions.
 They also won the 1977, 1978, and 1979 Cyclone Taylor Cup Championships.
 In 1996, the Millionaires moved to the British Columbia Hockey League (BCHL).

 On May 9, 2011, the BCHL approved the sale of the Millionaires to the Chiefs Development Group in Chilliwack.
 The former Chiefs franchise was renamed the Langley Rivermen in preparation for the Millionaires' move to Chilliwack to become the Chiefs.

 On May 20, 2018, the Chiefs won their first RBC Cup, 4–2 over the Wellington Dukes while hosting the tournament.

-In March of 2025, it was announced that Chilliwack has been granted an expansion franchise in the Western Hockey League to play at the Chilliwack Coliseum starting in the 2026-27 season.
+In March 2025, it was announced that Chilliwack has been granted an expansion franchise in the Western Hockey League to play at the Chilliwack Coliseum starting in the 2026-27 season.
 This comes after Chilliwack previously hosted the Chilliwack Bruins, a WHL franchise from 2006 to 2011 before they were sold to Victoria.
 The Chilliwack Chiefs have formally indicated they will continue to play in the BCHL for the 2025-26 season and hope to continue past that.